uptime-unicorn/docker-wordpress/README.md

    docker compose up -d
    ```

-After executing the above steps, the Docker setup for WordPress should be up and running.
+After executing the above steps, the Docker setup for WordPress should be up and running .

 ## Support